 Combine searches or add additional terms to an existing search by using the pound sign (#) before the search number, e.g., #2 AND (#6 OR #3) AND microarray, or re-run a previous search.

-Click on the Limits link to go to the Limits page.
-Using Limits, you can restrict your search by date, language, publication type, and many more criteria.
-Limits remain in effect until you click Change or Remove on your search results screen; limits other than language or date will exclude records in process.
+Click on the Show additional filters link to see a list of filters.
+Using filters you can restrict your search by publication date, language, article type, and many more criteria.
+Filters remain in effect until you click again on a specific filter to remove it, or click Clear all on your search results screen; filters other than language or date will exclude records in process.

 Use PubMed's search field tags to refine your search strategy; enter your search term, qualified with the appropriate search field tag.
 Below is a list of some of the more frequently used PubMed search field tags with examples of how to use them.
 A complete list of search field tags is available in the Search Field Descriptions and Tags section in PubMed Help.